 Diplomatic and consular service(3)

 Bay of Pigs Invasion, Cuba, 1961(2)

 Democratic Party (U.S.).
 National Convention, 1960(2)

 United States.
 Department of State. , 09/1789 -(1)

 United States.
 Department of State.
-Bureau of Educational and Cultural Affairs(1)
+Office of the Secretary(1)

 Search powered by Oracle Endeca ®.